Nikita0605/taskflow-docs/README.md

 TaskFlow is an Agile project management and DevOps collaboration platform that helps teams plan, track, and deliver software projects throughout the development lifecycle.

-This documentation provides information for people who use, manage, develop, and integrate with TaskFlow.
-The content is organized by audience so readers can quickly find the information relevant to their role.
+This documentation provides information for working with TaskFlow, from using product features and managing deployments to developing the application and integrating with TaskFlow services.

 ---

-# Who This Documentation Is For
+# Documentation Overview

-TaskFlow documentation is designed for different groups involved with the platform.

-## TaskFlow Users

-If you use TaskFlow to manage projects, organize work, or collaborate with your team, start with the **User Guide**.
+TaskFlow documentation is organized into separate areas based on the type of information readers need.
+The User Guide focuses on product usage and common workflows.
+The Installation Guide covers application setup, configuration, and deployment activities.

+The Developer Guide provides technical information for building and maintaining TaskFlow.
+The API Documentation explains how applications communicate with TaskFlow services.
+The Design Documentation describes product concepts, system models, and feature behavior.

+---

+# User Guide

-The User Guide explains how to work with TaskFlow features, including projects, tasks, boards, sprints, workspaces, and notifications.
+The User Guide helps users understand and work with TaskFlow features.

+It covers everyday activities such as managing workspaces, creating projects, tracking tasks, working with boards, planning sprints, and collaborating with team members.

 Start here: